Norman Finkelstein: Early life and education

 Finkelstein grew up in Borough Park, then Mill Basin, both in Brooklyn, New York, where he attended James Madison High School.
-In his memoir he recalls strongly identifying with the outrage that his mother, who witnessed the genocidal atrocities of World War II, felt at the carnage the United States wrought in Vietnam.
+In his memoir he recalls strongly identifying with the outrage that his mother, who witnessed the genocidal atrocities of World War II, felt at the carnage the United States wrought in the Vietnam War.
 One childhood friend recalls his mother's "emotional investment in left-wing humanitarian causes as bordering on hysteria".
 He "internalized [her] indignation", a trait that he admits rendered him "insufferable" when talking about the Vietnam War, and that imbued him with a "holier-than-thou" attitude he now regrets.
 But Finkelstein regards his absorption of his mother's outlook—the refusal to put aside a sense of moral outrage in order to get on with one's life—as a virtue.
 Subsequently, reading Noam Chomsky played a role in learning to apply the moral passions his mother bequeathed to him with intellectual rigor.

 Finkelstein completed his undergraduate studies at Binghamton University in New York in 1974, after which he studied at the École Pratique des Hautes Études in 1979 in Paris.
 He was an ardent Maoist from his teenage years on and was "totally devastated" by the news of the trial of the Gang of Four in 1976, which led him to decide he had been misled.
 He was, he says, bedridden for three weeks.

-He received his Master's degree in political science in 1980, and his PhD in political studies from Princeton in 1988.
+He received his master's degree in political science in 1980, and his PhD in political studies from Princeton in 1988.
 He is a member of Phi Beta Kappa.
-His doctoral thesis was on Zionism.
+His doctoral thesis is on Zionism.
 Before gaining academic employment, Finkelstein was a part-time social worker with teenage dropouts in New York.

-According to Finkelstein, his involvement in the Israel-Palestinian conflict began in 1982 when he and a handful of other Jews in New York protested against the Israeli invasion of Lebanon.
+According to Finkelstein, his involvement in the Israeli–Palestinian conflict began in 1982 when he and a handful of other Jews in New York protested against the Israeli invasion of Lebanon.
 He held a sign saying: "This son of survivors of the Warsaw Ghetto Uprising, Auschwitz, Maijdenek will not be silent: Israeli Nazis – Stop the Holocaust in Lebanon!"

 During the First Intifada, he spent every summer from 1988 in the West Bank as a guest of Palestinian families in Hebron and Beit Sahour, where he taught English at a local school.
 Finkelstein wrote that the fact that he was Jewish didn't bother most Palestinians: "The typical response was indifference.
 Word had been passed to the shebab that I was 'okay' and, generally, the matter rested there."
-He would recount his experiences of the intifada in his 1996 book The Rise and Fall of Palestine.
+He recounted his experiences of the intifada in his 1996 book The Rise and Fall of Palestine.